 Should I Open Basement Windows?

-We don’t encourage you to open the basement windows of your Toledo, OH, home for the following reasons:
+We don’t encourage you to open the basement windows of your Cleveland, OH, home for the following reasons:

 When the warm, moisture-laden air from the outside gets in, it will raise the humidity levels and set the stage for condensation.
 It’s a phenomenon where the moist air comes into contact with cold basement floors and walls.
 When this happens, water droplets will form on your basement walls and windows.